 People have their own unique picture of what life will be like when they retire.
 That means the amount of money you'll need to retire can be much more—or far less—than others your age.
 To make sure you're on the right track when planning for the day you retire, you'll need to create your own financial estimate.

-Your retirement age will also have a big impact on how much you'll need.
-If you want to retire early you'll need far more saved than someone who plans on working longer.
+To start, you'll need to figure out the amount of money you expect to spend each month after you retire.
+This figure will help you build the rest of your plan.
+If you want to spend more in retirement, you'll need to have more money saved.
+The age you want to retire will also have a big impact on how much money you'll need.
+If you want to retire early, you'll need far more saved than someone who plans on working longer.

-The four steps below will help you come with your own estimate of how much money you'll need to retire.
+Taking these four steps will help you come up with your estimate of how much money you'll need to retire.

-It will be important for you to figure out how much retirement income you will have from guaranteed sources.
-That includes income sources like pensions, Social Security, and monthly annuity payments that you may receive.
-The more guaranteed income you have, the less other savings you'll need.
+The second step is to figure out how much retirement income you will have from guaranteed sources, including pensions, Social Security, and monthly annuity payments.
+The more guaranteed income you will have, the less you will have to rely on your savings.

-You will then compare this income to your estimated retirement expenses.
-Ideally at least half of your estimated retirement expenses are covered by guaranteed income by the time you reach age 70.
-If that isn't the case, you may want to consider buying an annuity to provide additional guaranteed monthly income.
+In the best case, at least half of your estimated expenses will be paid for by guaranteed income by the time you reach age 70.
+If that may not be the case, you may want to think about buying an annuity to provide a higher guaranteed monthly income.

-Variables like your rate of return on investments, life expectancy, inflation, and your willingness to spend principal will all have a big impact on the amount of money you will need to retire.
-To account for these variables you will want to develop both a best and worst case scenario.
+Things like the rate of return on your investments, life expectancy, inflation, and how much of your principal you spend will have a big impact on the amount of money you will need to retire.
+To account for these variables, you will want to come up with both a best- and worst-case scenario.

-A best case would assume average to above average returns on investment, average life expectancy, and low inflation.
-A worst-case scenario assumes below average returns, above average life expectancy and high inflation.
-If your retirement only works if you get a best-case outcome you need to figure out a different path.
-Perhaps you'll need to work longer, save more, or spend a little less in retirement to get your plan on solid ground.
+The best case would assume average to above-average returns on investment, average life expectancy, and low inflation.
+The worst case assumes below-average returns, above-average life expectancy, and high inflation.
+If your planning only works if you get a best-case outcome, you need to figure out a different path.
+Perhaps you'll need to work longer, save more, or spend a little less when you retire to get your plan on solid ground.